smartprocure/contributor-guide/README.md

   - With mobx/knockout, use computeds over manually updated observables/subscriptions
   - With redux, use selectors
 - Broad browser support
   - Many of our clients are government agencies and small businesses who use older browsers.
-All code should support IE10 and above, and all version of Chrome, Firefox and Safari
+All code should support IE10 and above, and all versions of Chrome, Firefox and Safari
 - Including external libraries at run-time
   - No external library loaded at run-time should be able to prevent our application from running (i.e include a try-catch).
 Although the particular feature may fail, the rest of the application should continue running.